DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "..."

-"Answer me, Alfreya.
+"Answer me, Alfreyja.
 Is this power the reason behind thou sudden change!?"

 "Sudden change?"